denoland/manual/tools/bench.md

 ## Writing benchmarks

-To define a benchmark you need to register it with a call to `Deno.bench` API.
+To define a benchmark you need to register it with a call to the `Deno.bench` API.
 There are multiple overloads of this API to allow for greatest flexibility and easy switching between the forms (eg. when you need to quickly focus a single bench for debugging, using `only: true` option):